sethvan/seth_ql/README.md

    _cd_ into the directory where you wish to place project and clone repo:
    `$ git clone https://github.com/sethvan/seth_ql.git                                      `

-   Select and build either Debug or Release version of library using the corresponding preset
+   Select and build either Debug or Release for shared or static libraries using the corresponding
-   from the _CMakePresets.json_ file.
-Debug example:
+   preset from the _CMakePresets.json_ file in project directory:
    `$ cmake --preset debug-linux                                                            `
    `$ cmake --build --preset debug-linux                                                    `

-   Default build is a shared library, but if you want a static library you may specify  that
-   in the build command like so:
-   `$ cmake --build --preset debug-linux -DSTATIC_LIB_REQUIRED=ON                           `

    If CMake is unable to find _'libmysqlclient.so'_ or _'mysql.h'_ on your machine, then add
    your machine´s paths for them to the _PATHS_ at the end of the _find_library()_ and _find_path()_